This article covers the top things to consider when buying a CPM tool.

 Software Advice: 500,000+

 What’s the takeaway?
-CPM can help your business align financial and operational data to drive performance improvements and better foster the health of your company.
-CPM is a way to ensure that your organization’s strategies get executed.
+CPM helps your business align financial and operational data to drive performance improvements and better foster the health of your company.
+CPM helps with executing your organizational strategies.
 Keep in mind that strategies, goals, analysis and planning are a part of the CPM process.
 Selecting the best CPM software solution is a process that requires a great deal of research.
 If you are struggling to find a CPM tool that fills in all of the blanks, Solver has a team of experienced professionals that can get your company started.

 Solver enables world-class decisions with BI360, a leading web-based CPM suite made up of budgeting, reporting, dashboards, and data warehousing, delivered through a web portal.
 Solver is reinventing CPM with its next generation solution.
 BI360 empowers business users with modern features including innovative use of Excel in the model design process.
 If you’re interested in learning more, our team is excited to hear about your organizational needs and goals